-Pesticide Tolerances - Health and Environmental Effects: The database shows that while soybeans grown with toxic chemicals show low pesticide residues on the finished commodity, there are 83 pesticides with established tolerance for soybeans, 37 are acutely toxic creating a hazardous environment for farmworkers, 76 are linked to chronic health problems (such as cancer), 28 contaminate streams or groundwater, and 75 are poisonous to wildlife.
+Pesticide Tolerances -Health and Environmental Effects: The database shows that while soybeans grown with toxic chemicals show low pesticide residues on the finished commodity, there are 83 pesticides with established tolerance for soybeans, 38 are acutely toxic creating a hazardous environment for farmworkers, 76 are linked to chronic health problems (such as cancer), 31 contaminate streams or groundwater, and 75 are poisonous to wildlife.

-Pollinator Impacts: In addition to habitat loss due to the expansion of agricultural and urban areas, the database shows that there are 31 pesticides used on soybeans that are considered toxic to honey bees and other insect pollinators.
-For more information on how to protect pollinators from pesticides, see Beyond Pesticides' BEE Protective webpage.
+Pollinator Impacts: In addition to habitat loss due to the expansion of agricultural and urban areas, the database shows that there are 35 pesticides used on soybeans that are considered toxic to honey bees and other insect pollinators.

-- This crop is dependent on pollinators. - This crop is foraged by pollinators. ✓
+- This crop is dependent on pollinators. - This crop is foraged by pollinators.